Top Animals to Spot in the Cuyabeno Reserve

 (Opisthocomus hoazin)

-The Hoatzin, an intriguing bird of the Cuyabeno Reserve, earns the nickname "Stinky Turkey" for its unique odor caused by its specialized digestive system.
-The Hoatzin is exceptional for its fermentative digestion, rare among birds, resembling that of cows.
-With a prehistoric appearance, including a spiky crest and maroon plumage, it stands out in the rainforest.
-It's also known for its noisy wingbeats and elaborate courtship displays, making it a captivating sight for birdwatchers in Cuyabeno.
+The Hoatzin, a fascinating bird of the Cuyabeno Reserve, is often called the "Stinky Turkey" because of the unique odor produced by its specialized digestive system.
+This bird has a rare form of digestion, similar to cows, where food ferments in its stomach.
+With its prehistoric look, featuring a spiky crest and maroon feathers, it stands out in the rainforest.
+The Hoatzin is also known for its noisy wingbeats and elaborate courtship displays.

 hoatzin-bird-cuyabeno-reserve